 Use small side tables instead of big coffee tables, which eat up a room.
 Being able to move things around makes you feel less beholden and cramped.
 Stools and Ottomans are a great multi-purpose item then can stand as a table or a seat.
 Keep an eye on ottomans that come with a handy removable timber tray top and with hidden storage is even better.

-Storage is key
+Storage is key for small spaces

 Be innovative with storage solutions.
 Any large bit of furniture like a lounge or a bed should allow for extra storage underneath.
 Pull out baskets are a handy way to store loose items that you don’t want cluttering your shelves.
 If you want to display a few possessions try to confine to a few concentrated zones instead of thinly spread out all over the place.

 Under the stairs